brandonmpetty/Doxa/Bindings/Python/README.md

 import numpy as np
 import doxapy

-# Read an image.
-If its color, use one of our many Grayscale algorithms to convert it
 def read_image(file, algorithm=doxapy.GrayscaleAlgorithms.MEAN):
-    image = Image.open(file)
+    """Read an image.
+If its color, use one of our many Grayscale algorithms to convert it.""" image = Image.open(file)

     # If already in grayscale or binary, do not convert it